MRingive/thejourneyof-prod/_posts/2021-12-22-mittenwald-trip-report.markdown

 I had picked this place because I wanted to hike and I was not let down.

-I went on three full day hikes:
+I went on three beautiful full-day hikes.

-AllTrails - Strava - Video

-AllTrails - Strava - Video

-AllTrails - Strava - Video

 The remaining days I went on smaller hikes/walks/runs.
 The nearby area had plenty to offer and I only saw a small part of it---despite being there for 14 days.